Frequently asked questions

 - waxed cardboard and polystyrene.

-Council’s annual Household Waste and Recycling Guide tells you what goes into each of your three household bins and what you can and can't recycle, as well as bin collection dates and information on the annual hard waste and chemical collection services.
-The guide is delivered to all Eurobodalla households each year and features a handy magnet, perfect for putting on the fridge:
+Council’s Household Waste and Recycling Guide/Calendar tells you what goes into each of your three household bins and what you can and can't recycle, as well as bin collection dates and information on the annual hard waste and chemical collection services.
+The calendar is delivered to all Eurobodalla households each year:

 Where is my recycling processed?